-Students with visual impairment or DeafBlindness are unique.
-It is not possible for any one professional to know everything about all the many possible ways in which vision (or vision and hearing) loss impact a particular child’s learning.
+Students who are blind, low vision, or deafblind are unique.
+It is not possible for any one professional to know everything about all the many possible ways in which vision (or vision and hearing) loss impacts a particular child’s learning.
 We pair our expertise with your team’s deep knowledge of your student to help figure out and implement effective educational practices.

 How can I request a school consultation or training?

 Complete the TSBVI Outreach Contact Form to choose the service you are looking for.
 We do suggest that you connect with the VI and/or DB specialist at your regional Education Service Center prior to inviting us for a consultation as they are much closer and often can offer assistance in a timely manner.
 We will also contact them before planning our visit so they can provide us with follow-through information.

 What preparations will occur prior to the visit?